fepitre/package-rebuilder/README.md

 PackageRebuilder
 ===

+Note: This software is in a very active development and is subject to major changes due to in progress work on Qubes, Debian and Fedora side and also dependent tools `debrebuild` and `rpmreproduce`.
+It may not work as expected until a proper stable release is made.
+For more information, don't hesitate to contact me.

 ## Architecture

 The current design of `PackageRebuilder` is based on individual tasks orchestrated with the help of `celery` engine